 Upper School Lacrosse Coach - Chiquilistagua

 Juan is a former student at the Public School of Chiquilistagua and one of our first LtN Scholars.
 In 2014 Juan worked with Country Director Norman at Club Hope, learning to be a coach first hand.
 In the 2015 school year Juan worked along side Coach Luis in the lower school of Chiquilistagua working with students grade 4-6.
-As of the 2016 school year Juan will be teaching grades 7-11, over 400 students, alongside coach Luis.
+Juan teaches over 400 students in grades 7-11 alongside coach Luis.

-Juan is 22 years old, happily married and has one daughter.
+Juan is 24 years old, happily married and has one daughter.
 In his free time Juan plays a lot of soccer and is very active in his church as a member of the band.
-Through the LtN Scholars Program, Juan received his certificate as an electrical automotive engineer and plans to pursue a degree in English this semester.
+Through the LtN Scholars Program, Juan received his certificate as an electrical automotive engineer and is currently pursuing his degree in Physical Education at the Nicaragua Institute of Sport (IND).

 When asked about LtN Juan had this to say “The first time I saw the sport I thought it was very innovative, rough, interesting and I thought I could be really good at it.
 I have learned so much from my experience, from the coaches and the kids.
 I love that the kids have trusted me so much so that I can help them with any issues or problems they have.“